Wafer Level Packaging

 Frequently Asked Questions

-How wafer packaging works compared to traditional processes?
+How does wafer packaging work compared to traditional processes?

-Wafer level packaging skips these process steps by packaging everything while still on the wafer and then dicing individual, ready to go packages.
+The traditional packaging process flow starts with dicing the wafer and then moving forward with the packaging.
+Wafer-level packaging skips these process steps by packaging everything while still on the wafer and then dicing individual, ready-to-go packages.

 Learn More